-2.3 User Space and How It's Allocated
+1.3 User Space and How It's Allocated

-When a new form is being created, there are 1550 characters of memory, called "user space", available.
-This "space", however, encompasses all the following:
+When a new form is being created, a certain amount of memory, called "user space", available.
+For DF2, the available user space is 1550 characters.
+For DF2E, the available user space is 5017 characters.
+This space, however, encompasses all the following: